Parilman & Associates – GM Ignition Switch Recall Lawyers

 To date, reports have indicated that more than a dozen people have been killed in car accidents that may be related to this faulty ignition switch in GM vehicles.
 It’s possible that the families of those people who were killed and countless others who were injured could be looking into the possibility of filing a GM ignition switch lawsuit in an attempt to recapture the losses that they have wrongfully incurred.
 Some of those claims will result in a GM ignition switch settlement.
 Others will likely need to proceed to trial.

 Determining whether or not your claim would merit a GM ignition switch settlement or whether a GM ignition switch lawsuit will need to be filed should be done with the help of experienced trial attorneys who understand how to hold even the largest corporations accountable.
 If you or someone you love has been affected by this situation, contact the GM ignition switch recall lawyers at Parilman & Associates today to schedule a free initial consultation.
-You can do so either by emailing the firm or by calling 800-885-DRUG.
+You can do so either by emailing the firm or by calling 800-391-8000.